 Nominations for the ELTO programme are invited twice a year through in-country coordinating agencies: Ministry of Foreign Affairs and International Cooperation in Cambodia, Lao PDR, Timor Leste, Myanmar and Mongolia and Ministry of Planning in Viet Nam.
 To be eligible for the programme, applicants must be a government employee, have been in their current job for two years or more and have a current English language skill of 4.5 to 5.5 on the International English Language Testing System (IELTS).
 Gender is a key consideration of the programme and female applicants must who meet the criteria are given priority.

-Themes and course dates for future intakes:
+Theme and course dates for the next intake:

 Intake 39: Education Policy, Governance and Leadership July to December 2014